Frequently Asked Questions

 When comparing preCICE to other software, look for the following key points:

 preCICE is orginally an academic software.
 We have received public funding from several projects that use and develop preCICE.
 This applies currently, e.g., to the DFG-funded ExaFSA project, part of SPPEXA.
 Recently, DFG had also a specific call on research software sustainability, in which we were succesful: The project preDOM should take preCICE to the next level, from a prototype to a wide-spread sustainable scientific software.
 Specific funding for basic un-academic things such as tutorials, outreach, or documentation has been granted.
+We also receive funding through the EuroTech PostDoc Program, co-funded by the European Commission under its framework program Horizon 2020.
 Besides this public funding, both active academic developer groups, SCCS at the Technical University of Munich and SGS at the University of Stuttgart, also invest own internal funding.

 Since 2017, the spin-off COPLON provides support, training, and software solutions for industrials users of preCICE.